DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

-# The *dtwr* package for Python
+# *dtw-python*: Dynamic Time Warping in Python

-The [dtwr](https://pypi.org/project/dtwr/) module is a faithful Python equivalent of the R package; it provides the same algorithms and options.
+The [dtw-python](https://pypi.org/project/dtw-python/) module is a faithful Python equivalent of the R package; it provides the same algorithms and options.

 !!! warning
-    The module name is `dtwr` (note the final `r`) because of clashes with pre-exising packages on PyPi.
+    The (pip) package name is `dtw-python`; the import statement is just `import dtw`.

 ## Installation